 The second is to file bankruptcy, which would discharge any repo deficiency, get you out of the car payment, and again, give you a measure of control over the process of turning in the car.

 Which option depends to a great extent on your overall financial situation.
 If the car payment is the only financial problem you have, and your credit rating is good (north of 700), then selling the car may well solve the problem and minimize any damage to your credit.

 But if your car payment is not your only problem, and credit cards and other debts are piling up, then bankruptcy may well be the better choice.
 Need help deciding?
 Then download my free book, Am I In Too Deep?
 A Guide to Knowing When You Need to File Bankruptcy in New Jersey to find out if bankruptcy might be the right solution.

-If you are a South Jersey resident and have a car loan that you can no longer afford and are thinking about bankruptcy, please feel free to call my office at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office to discuss your options.
+If you live in Burlington, Camden, Gloucester, Salem or Cumberland County, have a car loan that you can no longer afford, and are thinking about bankruptcy, please feel free to call my office at 856-432-4113 or contact me through this site to schedule an appointment in my Woodbury office to discuss your options.

 If you liked this information and found it useful, then you might like or need these others: